RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

       We advise you to read the OTOBO :doc:`backup-restore` chapter.

-Install sshpass if you want to migrate OTRS from another server
+Install sshpass and rsysnc if you want to migrate OTRS from another server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The tool *sshpass* is needed so we can copy files via ssh.
+The tools *sshpass* and *rsync* are needed so we can copy files via ssh.
 Please log in on the server as user ``root``
 and execute one of the following commands:

 .. code-block:: Install sshpass